 Cocoa is a comparative negligence jurisdiction, meaning that a plaintiff’s potential recovery amount could be reduced proportionately by the amount they contributed to an accident.
 A dedicated personal injury lawyer in Cocoa could work to ensure that a plaintiff is compensated fairly for their injuries.

 After sustaining a severe injury, your main priority should be rest and recovery.
 However, this can be difficult when insurance adjusters and the negligent party refuse to cooperate and cover the expenses for which they owe.
 Medical bills, physical therapy, and loss of employment are just a few sources of financial strain you may be facing after a severe injury.

 A Cocoa personal injury lawyer could help you pursue compensation for these costs, as well as any others that you may be facing as a result of someone else’s negligence.
-Reach out to Norden Leacox Accident & Injury Law today to schedule your free consultation with an experienced personal injury attorney.
+Reach out to Norden Leacox Accident & Injury Law today to schedule your free consultation with an experienced attorney.